armlabstanford/mixed_reality_setup/README.md

 For ARCORE-Unity-Android Development refer to android branch.

-# Getting Started with communication between ROS and Microsoft's HoloLens using ROS#
+# Getting Started with ROS-HoloLens communication using ROS#
 [ROS#](https://github.com/siemens/ros-sharp) is a open-source library that allows us to communicate with [ROS](https://www.ros.org/) from [Unity](https://unity.com/), a game engine that is used to develop augmented reality content such as Microsoft's [HoloLens](https://www.microsoft.com/en-us/hololens).

 This section is adapted from the [official page](https://github.com/siemens/ros-sharp) of the ROS# library.
 A detailed tutorial can be found [here](https://github.com/siemens/ros-sharp/wiki).